Documentation 7 min read

 data-endpoint The URL of your server-side API endpoint that will receive the tracking data. /api/event

-data-auto-track-pageviews Set to "false" to disable automatic page view tracking (e.g., for Single Page Applications). true
+data-auto-track-pageviews Set to "false" to disable automatic page view tracking (useful for SPAs with custom routing). true

-data-observe-dom Set to "false" to disable automatic event binding for elements that are dynamically added to the page. true
+data-observe-dom Set to "false" to disable automatic event binding for dynamically added DOM elements.
+When enabled, the script uses a MutationObserver to watch for new elements with skopos-* attributes. true

 How it Works